-We will mobilize a provincial equity, inclusion, diversity, and anti-racism leadership group that is staff-led, supported by all levels of leadership, and actively informed by the patient voice through patient, family and caregiver representation.
-This provincial group will develop an action plan that will:
+We will continue with the work of our provincial equity, inclusion, diversity, and anti-racism leadership group that is staff-led, supported by all levels of leadership, and actively informed by the patient voice through patient, family and caregiver representation.
+This provincial group will continue to work on implementing a plan that will:

-- Leverage the work Home and Community Care Support Services has already begun by enabling the scale and spread of programs and supports across the province while also empowering initiatives within local geographies - Engage all staff to identify gaps and draw people together to provide voices for under-represented groups, with an initial focus on the impacts of anti-Black and anti-Indigenous racism - Look at organizational policies and procedures with an equity, inclusion, diversity, and anti-racism lens

-Through meaningful staff, patient, family and caregiver collaboration, we can ensure that a culture of equity, inclusion, diversity, and anti-racism is embedded in how we fundamentally operate as a unified organization.
+- Leverage the work Home and Community Care Support Services has already begun by enabling the scale and spread of programs and supports across the province while also empowering initiatives within local geographies - Engage all staff to identify gaps and draw people together to support improved service delivery for under-represented groups, with an initial focus on the impacts of anti-Black and anti-Indigenous racism - Look at organizational policies and procedures with an equity, inclusion, diversity, and anti-racism lens Through meaningful staff, patient, family and caregiver collaboration, we can ensure that a culture of equity, inclusion, diversity, and anti-racism is embedded in how we fundamentally operate as unified organizations.